 \subsection{Statistical Significance Analysis}

-To rigorously validate that the performance gains of our proposed method over strong baselines (DINO, GPT-4o) stem from the effective reinforcement-guided reasoning framework rather than random variance, we conducted a statistical significance test using a stratified bucketing approach.
-Specifically, we randomly partitioned the EvalMuse-40K test set into $K=10$ disjoint folds and computed the element-level alignment accuracy for both our GRPO-optimized model (Qwen3-VL-8B-Instruct) and the GPT-4o baseline on each fold.
+To rigorously validate that the performance gains of our proposed method over strong baselines (DINO, Gemini 3 Pro) stem from the effective reinforcement-guided reasoning framework rather than random variance, we conducted a statistical significance test using a stratified bucketing approach.
+Specifically, we randomly partitioned the EvalMuse-40K test set into $K=10$ disjoint folds and computed the element-level alignment accuracy for both our GRPO-optimized model (Qwen3-VL-8B-Instruct) and the Gemini 3 Pro baseline on each fold.
 We then performed a one-sided Wilcoxon Signed-Rank Test on the resulting paired accuracy distributions to assess the consistency of the improvement.
 The analysis yielded a $p$-value of \textbf{0.016} ($p < 0.05$).
 This result statistically rejects the null hypothesis, confirming that our method's improvement is statistically significant and robust across different data distributions.